ryan-brown-cmyk/ryan-brown-cmyk/README.md

 ### Portfolio Website (10%)

 Will contain a lot of my works!
-As well as more detailed write ups that would otherwise be too large for my resume (which you should go check out on the website).
+As well as more detailed write ups that would otherwise be too large for my resume (which you should go check out on ~~the website~~ my LinkedIn).